 When users search in Google with news related phrases, CNN would like their article sections (with articles) to be on top in SERPs, because articles are CNN’s most valuable asset.

-It would not make sense to have their Login section in the top.
+It would not make sense to have their Login section at the top.

 So a way to tell Google that articles are more important that logging in, CNN would add the nofollow tag to their login link.